diana-hep/carl/README.md

 In this context, the goal of this package is to provide tools for the likelihood-free setup, including likelihood (or density) ratio estimation algorithms, along with helpers to carry out inference on top of these.

-_This project is still in its early stage of development.
-Join us if you feel like contributing!_

-## Supported features

-This package currently includes tools for:
+It currently supports:

 - Composition and fitting of distributions;
 - Likelihood-free inference from classifiers;
 - Parameterized supervised learning;
 - Calibration tools.

+_This project is still in its early stage of development.
+Join us if you feel like contributing!_

 ## Documentation